Rishton Ke Bhanwar Mein Uljhi Niyati: Plot

 Time passes and Niyati has a little daughter Anshika (fruity) and Sid and Natasha a son named Krish (Duggu).
 Niyati now teaches at the school where Fruity and Duggu become best friends.
 When Natasha finds about Fruity's mom she tries to keep Sid away from the school.
 But Sid eventually finds that Fruity is Niyati's daughter!

-after diwali, Natasha called niyati that he wanted to meet her, in his pathway amber sees him, and located him, during conversation with Natasa, he pushed himself, sudden amber sees him, and he has gained his all lost memory, Natasha's parents are shocked.
+after diwali, Natasha called Niyati that he wanted to meet her, in his pathway amber sees him, and located him, during conversation with Natasa, he pushed himself, sudden amber sees him, and he has gained his all lost memory, Natasha's parents are shocked.

 Niyati falls in coma, Amber discharged Niyati take him to his house, which is not liked by his mother in law and Natasha, after several days Niyati gains his consciousness.
-Amber cares for niyati which is not like by his mother-in-law and Natasha, Natasha called Niyati that he take cares of his daughter along with duggu, if he leave amber and go to his home.
-During the conversation of devank, Natasha listened to all the conversation of his and his mindset for killing amber and niyati.
+Amber cares for Niyati which is not like by his mother-in-law and Natasha, Natasha called Niyati that he take cares of his daughter along with Duggu, if he leave Amber and go to his home.
+During the conversation of Devank, Natasha listened to all the conversation of his and his mindset for killing amber and niyati.
 Natasha was hit by a gunshot while saving Niyati, back to the Rao house, where he take care of both children.
-Natasha's mom did not like Niyati, Devang impressed his sister And marry him for devastating niyati, after few days of marriage devang turn evil for Niyati's sister.
-While trying to save his sister niyati goes on devang's home and devang hit a glass to Niyati's stomach.
+Natasha's mom did not like Niyati, Devang impressed his sister And marry him for devastating Niyati after few days of marriage devang turn evil for Niyati's sister.
+While trying to save his sister Niyati goes on devang's home and devang hit a glass to Niyati's stomach.
 After conversation with Amber, Niyati wants a promise that he will take care of both children.
 Then Niyati died.

-After 15 years, amber shifted to Lucknow from banglore and Frooti Changed his name to niyati and become a dsp officer.
-Ishwar Sharma a youth leader, Who wants to become the biggest politician of Lucknow, but he comes face to face again and again with (niyati), Radha (Sister of Ishwar) and Duggu (Brother of Niyati) become Friends.
-Ishwar and his grandmother want Niyati to become their daughter-in-law under a plan and for this Ishwar has now started trapping Niyati in the trap of his false love. and niyati started trapping in ishwar's fake love.
+After 15 years, amber shifted to Lucknow from Bangalore and Frooti Changed his name to Niyati and become a DSP Officer.
+Ishwar Sharma a youth leader, Who wants to become the biggest politician of Lucknow, but he comes face to face again and again with (Niyati), Radha (sister of Ishwar) and Duggu (brother of Niyati) become friends.
+Ishwar and his grandmother want Niyati to become their daughter-in-law under a plan and for this Ishwar has now started trapping Niyati in the trap of his false love. and Niyati started trapping in Ishwar's fake love.
 Ishwar's mother, aunt and uncle go to Niyati's house to thank her.
-And sudden niyati and ishwar who gone a fake date has come, and all have shock to see him.
-After going home ishwar's mother ask ishwar that does he loves niyati.
+And sudden Niyati and Ishwar who gone a fake date has come, and all have shock to see him.
+After going home Ishwar's mother ask Ishwar that does he loves Niyati.